and9000/trt_ethereum_info/Readme.md

 ### Note

 This is not even an alpha release.
-Well it works for me (not with python3, I promice I'll fix it).
-Maybe I will improve it, please be nice. :)
+Well it works for me, maybe I will improve it, please be nice. :)

 ### License